NVIDIA/NeMo-Framework-Launcher/README.md

 #### 6.7.5.
 DreamBooth Inference (in NeMo Framework)

-For Dreambooth, the inference script generates images from text prompts defined in the config file, similar to section 5.7.3.
+For DreamBooth, the inference script generates images from text prompts defined in the config file, similar to section 5.7.3.
 Note that, dreambooth is a fine-tuning model based on diffusion models to link a special token with certain subject, so make sure the special token you trained on is included in the text prompt.
 For example, `a photo of sks dog sleeping`.